 According to the American Cancer Society, some studies have suggested that women using talcum powder have an increased risk of developing ovarian cancer.
 Loose talcum powder particles can travel through the uterus and fallopian tubes to the ovaries.
 Taclum powder becomes an irritant inside the ovaries.
 As a result, the ovaries become continuously inflamed.
 The inflammation of the ovaries can increase the risk of cancer.

-Many times, women will have used talcum powder long before they develop the first stages of cancer.
+Many times, women will have used this powder long before they develop the first stages of cancer.
 They may have even stopped using it by the time they start to see symptoms of cancer.

 The first study on ovarian cancer and talcum powder was in 1971.
 Researchers decided to conduct the study after finding talc particles in an ovarian cancer patient’s ovaries.